 Middle Point is committed to a long-term, environmentally safe, and economical operation.
-Rutherford County has a population of approximately 350,000 who generate household waste on a daily basis.
-The trash needs an outlet, and a landfill in Rutherford County ensures adequate competition among waste service companies.
-For the residents of Rutherford County, the existing host agreement translates to no-cost disposal services.
-Counties that do not have landfills typically pay higher rates for waste services and have no control over their own destiny when it comes to managing their waste.
+Rutherford County has a population of approximately 350,000 who generate household waste daily.
+The waste needs an outlet, and a landfill in Rutherford County ensures there is sufficient capacity for waste disposal.
+For the residents of Rutherford County, this translates to no-cost disposal services.
+Counties that do not have landfills pay higher rates for waste services and have no control over their own destiny when it comes to managing their waste.

 Middle Point Landfill is an integral part of the local economy.
-It provides jobs for local residents and affordable waste disposal options for residents and businesses.
+It provides jobs for residents and affordable waste disposal options for residents and businesses.
 We also support the local economy with the purchase of goods and services.
 Over the past two years alone, we’ve donated more than $250,000 to local schools, municipalities, Rutherford County projects and foundations, including the Murfreesboro Knights Youth Sports program and programs at Walter Hill Elementary.

 In addition, Murfreesboro and Rutherford County receive host community benefits and fees.
-In 1995, Rutherford County and BFI entered into an agreement for Middle Point that allowed the county to send its household waste to the landfill free.
-Later that year, the City of Murfreesboro entered into an agreement with BFI for its residents to benefit from no-cost trash disposal (216k tons, worth approximately $6.7 million in 2017).
+In 1995, Rutherford County and BFI entered into an agreement for Middle Point that allowed all residents within the county to send household waste to the landfill free of charge.
+Later that year, the City of Murfreesboro entered into an agreement with BFI for its residents to benefit from no-cost trash disposal.
 This all equates to jobs and much-needed revenue for local and state economies.

 What additional steps are taken to ensure that the landfill is a good neighbor?

 Landfill gas and the potential for off-site odors are controlled with good operational programs such as waste compaction, applying daily cover per our permit, and the use of an effective landfill gas collection and control system.
-Landfill personnel conduct routine odor inspections to minimize and deal with odor as quickly as possible if detected.
+Landfill personnel conduct routine odor inspections to minimize and address any potential for odor as quickly as possible if detected.
 Middle Point has made significant investments in its on-site gas collection and control system over the last 18 months, including the installation of 84 new gas wells and nearly 4,000 linear feet of horizontal collectors with five new extraction points.
 We install gas collection infrastructure much earlier than required by federal and state regulations.
 Additionally, we use a misting/odor-neutralization system to assist with odor control.
 Any odor reports can be made directly to the landfill by visiting our online odor reporting portal at https://middlepointlandfill.com/contact-us/odor-report/.

 What is the life expectancy of the landfill?

 The life expectancy varies depending on the volume of waste received for disposal.
-There is capacity for approximately 8 to 9 years of disposal at current disposal volumes.
+There is capacity for approximately 5 years of disposal at current disposal volumes.
 We plan to continue operations long term and look forward to continued partnership with city and county officials.